Star-light07/blockchain-developer-bootcamp-final-project/README.md

 5 then run : npm install

 Getting the app ready:

-To compile and migrate the contracts, run truffle compile truffle migrate
+1.To compile and migrate the contracts, run

+truffle compile
+truffle migrate

-Then start the DApp via
+2. Then start the DApp via
   npm run dev

-If this doesn't work, try to open the "index.html" file with live server .
+3. If this doesn't work, try to open the "index.html" file with live server

-Running unit tests:
+###Running unit tests:

 truffle tests